 How are custom columns of added in the catalog?: Any additional columns will be saved as custom string fields.
 These custom columns then can be used to on the pricing table for custom columns.
 If you have extra columns, add them to the CSV, Save and then upload.

 Create and prepare your CSV file.
 Using the Pre-defined columns and your custom columns.
 Create the CSV File.
 Make sure you at least have the following columns, “Name”, “Description’, “Price”.

 Step 1: Importing into the Catalog.
-In PandaDoc, click on “Catalog” on the left, and then click on “Import”
+In PandaDoc, click on “Catalog” on the left, and then click three dots in the top right and choose “Import”

 Step 2: Choosing a file to import.
 Click on the button “Choose File” and select this from your computer.

 Step 3: Notifications When you start the import process, you will receive a notification that the import has started.